-Many people these days prefer to opt for alternative medicine and more natural treatments for some conditions.
-Occasionally experts at Belgravia are asked whether there is a more natural treatment for hair loss, such as regular scalp massage.
+Many people prefer to opt for alternative medicine, holistic remedies and more natural treatments for some conditions.

 Certainly a scalp massage can help to increase blood circulation to the hair follicles, which will nourish the hair follicles and can strengthen the hair roots.
 This is why Belgravia's clinical treatment sessions include scalp massage.
 In addition, any type of massage is great for relaxation and de-stressing, which can also be a contributing factor with hair loss.

 Although good blood circulation is an important component for healthy hair, there is no scientific indication that scalp massage can help hair grow.
-According to Senior Trichologist Leonora Doclis: “Scalp massage enhances general blood circulation and relieves scalp tension.
+According to Belgravia's senior hair loss specialist, Leonora Doclis: “Scalp massage enhances general blood circulation and relieves scalp tension.
 However, massage alone has neither effect on hair growth nor helps to stabilise hair loss.”

 While it is a commonly held belief that improved blood circulation from regular scalp massage will help to stop hair loss there is no evidence to support this.

-As Minoxidil is used as a topical solution or cream some clients wonder whether massaging the scalp with this product will make it more effective.
-However our Senior Trichologist Leonora Doclis warns that while “massaging these creams or solutions will aid absorption, it does not boost the effectiveness of the products.
+As Minoxidil is used as a topical solution some clients wonder whether massaging the scalp with this product will make it more effective.
+Doclis warns that whilst “massaging these products into the scalp may aid absorption, it does not boost the effectiveness of the products.
 However, some of our clients complain that their scalp is sore or it feels tight.
 This is where a scalp massage may help.”

 While scalp massage isn’t a solution for hair loss, regular gentle massaging of the scalp can help to reduce tension.
 For clients that are experiencing a dry itchy scalp gentle massaging with a bit of warm oil can help to relieve dryness and increase suppleness.